Aleutian tern: Flight

-Aleutian terns fly very gracefully; their flight is strong and undeviating, and their wing beats are slower than those of Arctic and Common terns.
+Aleutian terns fly very gracefully; their flight is strong and undeviating, and their wing beats are slower than those of Arctic and common terns.
 They mostly fly above the ocean rather than above mainland.
 Similarly to other terns species, the Aleutian tern walks relatively slowly because of its short legs.

 Social behaviour

 Aleutian terns are highly social.
 Usually, their nests are settled within loose mixed-species colonies.
 Monospecific colonies or isolated pairs are rare.
 Colony size usually ranges from 4–150 pairs, but up to 700 pairs on Sakhalin Island (Siberia).
-The Aleutian terns frequently nests with Arctic Terns in Alaska and Common Terns in Siberia.
-It also happens that colonies of Mew Gull (Larus canus) are close to the Aleutian tern nests.
+The Aleutian terns frequently nests with Arctic terns in Alaska and common terns in Siberia.
+It also happens that colonies of mew gull (Larus canus) are close to the Aleutian tern nests.

-Less aggressive than Arctic terns; Onychoprion aleuticus is frequently chased at colonies and often excluded from mixed-species foraging areas by Arctic terns.
+Less aggressive than Arctic terns, Onychoprion aleuticus is frequently chased at colonies and often excluded from mixed-species foraging areas by Arctic terns.
 The latter can also jeopardize the Aleutian tern foraging activity by stealing its food.

 Predators and parasites

 Eggs and chicks of the Aleutian tern have been reported to be preyed on by the following list of predators:

-Parasitic Jaeger (Stercorarius parasiticus) on an ice floe, Svalbard.
+Parasitic jaeger on an ice floe, Svalbard.